Blitzy/session-socket-server/README.md

 ## Messaging

-Messages to and from the server should include a 4 letter message type indicator.
+Messages to and from the server should pre-append a 4 letter message type indicator.
 The following are the currently supported message types:

 | 4-Letter Type | Description |